 In terms of an EHR system’s potential benefits, it’s important to remember that devices and technology are only as smart as their users.

-When a new EHR system is introduced or changes need to be made, be sure to conduct training workshops and provide reference documentation for your staff to help detail the various system functions and how to use them.
+When a new EHR system is introduced or changes need to be made, it’s important to provide proper training and reference documents.
+Also, this helps staff detail the various system functions and how to use them.

 #3: Ensure EHR System Templates Are Efficient

-Many basic EHRs use hard-coded templates made to emphasize system simplicity, but their inflexibility often causes frustration.
+Many basic EHRs use hard-coded templates.
+Additionally, this is made to emphasize system simplicity.
+However, these hard-coded templates are inflexibility and often cause frustration.

 As a result, it’s important to work with your IT team to create system templates that will improve work efficiency and reduce time constraints for your staff.